Julia Budd: 2023 season

 Budd started the 2023 season against Larissa Pacheco on April 7, 2023, at PFL 2.
 She lost the fight by unanimous decision.

 Budd faced Martina Jindrová on June 16, 2023, at PFL 5.
 She won the fight via unanimous decision.

 Budd was scheduled to face Kayla Harrison at PFL 10 on November 24, 2023.
 However, Budd was removed from the fight that she "refused to fulfill her contractual obligation" and was replaced by Aspen Ladd at a catchweight of 150 pounds.
 She was subsequently released from the promotion.

 Global Fight League

 Budd was scheduled to face former UFC Women's Bantamweight Champion Holly Holm in the inaugural Global Fight League event on May 24, 2025 at GFL 1.
 However, the first two GFL events were postponed indefinitely.

 Personal life

-Budd is married to former MMA fighter Lance Gibson and step-mother of current Bellator lightweight fighter Lance Gibson Jr.
+Budd is married to former MMA fighter Lance Gibson and step-mother of current UFC lightweight fighter Lance Gibson Jr.